gecio/gecio.github.io/docs/_optimist/guided_tour/step18/index.en.md

 ---
-title: "18: Your VM will be reachable with IPv4"
+title: "18: Making your VM reachable via IPv4"
 lang: en
 permalink: /optimist/guided_tour/step18/
 nav_order: 1180
 parent: Guided Tour
 ---

-# Step 18: Your VM will be reachable with IPv4
+# Step 18: Making your VM reachable via IPv4

 ## Start

-Now that your template defines the full network and can reach the internet, you have to make sure to reach the VM from the internet.
+Now that your template has defined the full network and can reach the internet, you next need to ensure that the VM is reachable externally.

 ## Floating-IP

-You define a floating public IPv4 address, which is a resource with type `OS::Neutron::FloatingIP`.
+Define a floating public IPv4 address, which is a resource with type `OS::Neutron::FloatingIP`.

-Note that it is important to define the external network this IP is assigned from and the port this IP leads to:
+Note that it is important to define the external network this IP is assigned *from* and the port this IP leads *to*:

 ```yaml
 heat_template_version: 2014-10-16